haberdashPI/Weber.jl/README.md

 You can create visual stimuli by using `load` to open images or create a 2d array (for grayscale) or 3d array (for color) representing pixel data.
-You can then use `visual` to preapre them for display (analogous to `sound`) and `display` to show them to the subject.
+You can then use `visual` to preapre them for display (analogous to `sound`) and `display` (analogous to `play`) to show them to the subject.
 The function `visual` can also be used to render text to the screen.

 There is also an `addbreak_every` primitive not demonstrated here that adds a break every N trials.
 Refer to its documentation for details.
-Future Pyschotask versions will probably include many more such primitives to simplify the creation of experiments.
+Future Weber versions will probably include many more such primitives to simplify the creation of experiments.